Why Paper Note-Taking is Still Better for School Than iPad Notes

 Meanwhile, there’s no steep learning curve when using pen and paper.
 Most if not all people learned how to write with these tools when they were young.
 You can also choose any writing tool you want so that you can find the one that feels balanced in your hand.
 This helps you prevent muscle strain on your hand.

 In contrast, paper note-taking is not distracting so that students can stay focused during their lectures.
-It’s also worth noting that, according to the BBC, students who take notes using pen and paper are more engaged during a lesson.
+It’s also worth noting that, according to the BBC, students who take notes using pen and paper are .
 Students tend to summarize information to make their messages more concise and easy to process when writing by hand.

 Write With Your Favorite Tools